 “Oh, David,” Jill murmured, “you’re my hero.”

 With proper attire, we were immediately seated at the biggest round table in the upstairs dining room.
 We had cocktails before ordering.
-David wasn’t carded and soon had consumed his own and his two female partners’ drinks.
+David wasn’t carded.
+He soon had consumed his own and his two female partners’ drinks.
 Jack stepped in before Minehan launched into an impromptu performance for the whole dining room.

 “We always sing a Cappella to the girls,” Jack told him.